50 Ways To Treat Yourself Better

 - Keep your entries simple.
 You might consider purchasing a journal or documenting your thoughts in a safe computer file

 - Write what feels right at the moment.
 Your journal is yours, and there is no specific template you must follow.

 - Do what you want with your journal.
 You can choose to share your journal or keep it private since it will house your private thoughts.
-(Source: University of Rochester Medical Center)
+(Source)

 #3 Love Yourself

 Love yourself has 1,001 meanings.
 In this context, it merely means to appreciate who you are as an individual.
 Recognize that you are the only version of you in this world and it is okay to be you.
 You do not have to be anyone else.

 Do not worry about keeping up with the Joneses’, Williams,’ Smiths’ or Richards’.
 Just stay in competition with yourself to be the best possible you.
 That statement may seem easier said than done, but you are the only one who knows his or her exact set of beliefs, values, and goals.
 You define the metric of what success looks like in three, five or ten years.